Sprinter05/gochat/doc/SPECIFICATION.md

 When connecting to the server it is important to know that *any malformed packet* will automatically close the connection.
 Moreover, the server should implement a **deadline** for receiving packets, after which the connection will close if nothing is received.
 A `KEEP` packet may be implemented to allow the connection to persist.

 The server can limit the amount of connected users, which means that when connection the server might be *unable to accept new clients* on the connection, in which case the connection should await until a spot is free.
-Once the client can be connected, an `OK` packet with a _Null ID_ will be sent to the client.
+Once the client can be connected, an `HELLO` packet with a _Null ID_ will be sent to the client.

+    HELLO <motd> (Server -> Client)

 > **NOTE**: The server can implement whatever method it wants for choosing which awaiting client should be connected next.